 Ibotta also offers cash back through referrals as well as special promo codes for bonus discounts.

 This is probably the biggest competitor to Dosh.
-Ebates has a $10 signup bonus and sometimes has better cash back deals than Dosh, but it’s a less flexible platform.
-In order to get cash back from Ebates, you must make your purchases through the app or by visiting their online portal first.
-The good news is, there is no rule saying you can’t sign up for multiple cash back websites or apps, so it doesn’t hurt to add Ebates to your shopping arsenal.
+Rakuten (formerly Ebates) has a $10 signup bonus and sometimes has better cash back deals than Dosh, but it’s a less flexible platform.
+In order to get cash back from Rakuten, you must make your purchases through the app or by visiting their online portal first.
+The good news is, there is no rule saying you can’t sign up for multiple cash back websites or apps, so it doesn’t hurt to add Rakuten to your shopping arsenal.

 Swagbucks works just like any other cash back app with the main difference being that it also allows you to earn free gifts and cash for the “everyday things you do online.”
 These “everyday things” include watching videos, shopping online, doing searches, answering surveys, and more.
 You can earn points (referred to as “SBs”) to redeem for cash back by shopping online at over 1,500 retailers including Walmart, Starbucks, and Target.

 You can get free gift cards to popular retailers like Amazon and Walmart by redeeming your points through the Swagbucks dashboard.
 If you prefer cash, you can have your points converted into cash and deposited to your PayPal account.

 As the brand’s tagline states, InboxDollars is “the online rewards club that pays”!
 Since its launch in 2005, the rewards program has paid a total of $25 million to its members and counting.